Town Hall appointments

 A birth outside of the UK cannot be registered in the UK.

-A birth must be registered within 42 days of the child being born.
-If you haven't registered the birth within this period please contact the Register Office.
+A birth should be registered within 42 days of the child being born.

 You must make an appointment to register the birth of a baby.
-You can book an appointment online.
+Please book an appointment online.
 Appointments are between 9am to 4pm Monday to Friday.
 Please make sure you read the safety information before visiting the Town Hall.

 Please read the information below before booking an appointment.
 We will tell you which documents to bring with you in a confirmation email.